 Reading Food Labels When You Have Diabetes

-Measurements of fat, cholesterol, sodium, carbohydrate, protein, vitamins, and minerals are calculated for a typical portion.
-This information makes it easier for you to purchase foods that will fit into your meal plan and help control your blood sugar, cholesterol, blood pressure, and weight.
+Just about every packaged food made in the U.S. has a "Nutrition Facts" label that gives a serving size and other nutritional information.
+It has measurements of fat, cholesterol, sodium, carbohydrates, protein, vitamins, and minerals for a typical amount of that food.
+This information can make it easier for you to choose foods that will fit into your meal plan and help control your blood sugar, cholesterol, blood pressure, and weight.

-Calories and Calories From Fat: This tells you how much energy (calories) you get from a serving of the food.
-It also tells you how much of that energy comes from fat.
+This part of the label also tells you how much of that energy comes from the fat in a serving.